PotCoin (POT) Hits Market Capitalization of $266,122.06

-PotCoin (POT) traded 0.2% higher against the US dollar during the one day period ending at 13:00 PM ET on June 1st.
-One PotCoin coin can currently be purchased for about $0.0047 or 0.00000007 BTC on popular cryptocurrency exchanges.
-In the last week, PotCoin has traded 8.2% lower against the US dollar.
-PotCoin has a total market capitalization of $266,122.06 and approximately $5.33 worth of PotCoin was traded on exchanges in the last day.
+PotCoin (POT) traded 5.9% lower against the U.S. dollar during the 1 day period ending at 13:00 PM ET on June 8th.
+One PotCoin coin can now be purchased for about $0.0040 or 0.00000006 BTC on popular exchanges.
+During the last week, PotCoin has traded down 15.3% against the U.S. dollar.
+PotCoin has a total market capitalization of $266,122.06 and approximately $37.23 worth of PotCoin was traded on exchanges in the last 24 hours.

 - NyanCoin (NYAN) traded 2.2% lower against the dollar and now trades at $2.40 or 0.00008809 BTC.